The Global Chairmen and Presidents ProgramNEW

 Dates

-March – April 2028 in Toronto (Montreal)
+March – April 2028 in Toronto | Montreal

-Asia Learning Experience: Singapore, June 2028
+Asia Learning Experience: Hong Kong, June 2028

-Module 6: Strategy Execution in Uncertain and Complex Environments
+Session 6: Strategy Execution in Uncertain and Complex Environments

 This capstone brings together the full spectrum of global, strategic, and organizational insights developed throughout the program.
 Participants will step back to evaluate how their leadership must evolve in complexity—integrating signals from economics, technology, talent, and purpose.
 The module emphasizes long-term thinking, decision-making under uncertainty, and the discipline to act with strategic clarity and conviction.